 Guru Nanak Jayanti 2021 | Famous Sikh Guru

 Guru Nanak Jayanti is one of the most famous festivals in the Sikh Community as Guru Nanak Dev Ji was the first Sikh Guru.
 The birth anniversary of Guru Nanak is celebrated as Prakash Parv, because Nanak Devji did the work of filling new light in the lives of people by removing the evils.
-To remove the evils prevailing in the society, he traveled far and wide without paying attention to his family life and happiness and worked towards removing the evils that had settled in the minds of the people.
+To remove the evils prevailing in the society, he travelled far and wide without paying attention to his family life and happiness and worked towards removing the evils that had settled in the minds of the people.
 Guru Nanak Ji devoted his entire life to the service of humanity.

 Guru Nanak Jayanti festival falls in Kartik month on the full moon day.
 Guru Nanak Dev had laid the foundation of Sikh society.
 Devotees also call Guru Nanak Dev by the names of Baba Nanak and Nanak Shah.
 Guru Nanak Dev was born on the day of Kartik Purnima and that is why this day is celebrated as Prakash Parv.
 On this day Prabhat Pheri is taken out early in the morning while chanting ‘Wahe Guru, Wahe Guru’.
 The process of religious rituals starts in the gurudwaras from the early morning itself.
 Which goes on till late at night.
 During this time people do Shabad-Kirtan and offer Rumala.
 In the evening, langar is organized.

 Why is Guru Nanak Jayanti celebrated? :-